Australian Communications and Media Authority: Spam Act

 ACMA is responsible for enforcing the Spam Act 2003 which prohibits the sending of unsolicited commercial electronic messages with an Australian link.
-A message has an Australian link if it originates, or was authorized, in Australia, or if the message was accessed in Australia.
+A message has an Australian link if it originates, or was authorised, in Australia, or if the message was accessed in Australia.
 Anyone who sends commercial email, SMS, or instant messages must ensure that the message is sent with consent, contains sender identification and contact information and includes a functional unsubscribe facility.
 Some exemptions apply.

 Members of the public are able to make complaints and reports about commercial electronic messages to ACMA which may conduct formal investigations and take enforcement actions.

-The Australian Internet Security Initiative and malware
+Australian Internet Security Initiative and malware

-The ACMA developed the Australian Internet Security Initiative (AISI) to help address the problem of computers being compromised by the surreptitious installation of malicious software.
+The ACMA developed the Australian Internet Security Initiative (AISI) to help address the problem of computers being compromised by the surreptitious installation of malicious software (malware).
 'Malware' enables a computer to be controlled remotely for illegal and harmful activities without the owner's knowledge.